-DIY Succulent Wall Planter
+A Simple DIY for a Succulent Wall Planter

 I mean what could be better to represent my favorite state but my favorite plant?
-It’s like match made in heaven.
+It’s like a match made in heaven.

 Fill the bottom of the wooden planter with moss to cover any gaps and to provide a base for the soil.

-Fill the entire cavity with soil all the way up to the top and pack in as much as possible.
+Fill the entire cavity with soil all the way up to the top and pack it in as much as possible.

 Don’t worry, succulents are very hardy and can take some abuse to their roots.

 Continue adding succulents.
 Try to get them packed in tight together, using various sizes and types, to keep it interesting.